Characters of the DC Extended Universe

-The DC Extended Universe (DCEU) is an American media franchise and shared universe centered on superhero films and other series starring various titular superheroes produced by DC Films / DC Studios, distributed by Warner Bros.
-Pictures, and based on characters that appear in American comic books published by DC Comics.
-Despite numerous film series in the past on characters such as Superman, Batman, and Green Lantern, none of those film series were connected.
+The DC Extended Universe (DCEU) is a shared universe centered on a group of film franchises based on characters by DC Comics and distributed by Warner Bros.
+Pictures.
+Despite numerous film franchise in the past on characters such as Superman and Batman, none of those film series were connected.
 The DCEU debuted in 2013 with Man of Steel, centered on Superman, and has grown to include other characters such as Batman, Wonder Woman, and several others included in this list.
-The shared universe, much like the original DC Universe in comic books, was established by crossing over common plot elements, settings, cast, and characters, and will cross over with separate timelines from other DC-licensed film series in the future in order to create a "multiverse" before being largely rebooted as the new DC Universe franchise under new management from DC Studios.
+The shared universe, much like the original DC Universe in the comics, was established by crossing over common plot elements, settings, cast, and characters, and crossed over with separate timelines from other DC-licensed film series in The Flash to create a "multiverse" before being largely rebooted as the new DC Universe franchise under new management from DC Studios, with the previous universe concluding in 2023 with Aquaman and the Lost Kingdom.

 Central characters

-The DCEU centers mostly on superhero characters, including the members of what would become the Justice League, but also features antiheroes such as Floyd Lawton / Deadshot, Harleen Quinzel / Harley Quinn, Chris Smith / Peacemaker, and Teth-Adam / Black Adam.
-While the franchise was originally set to mimic the Marvel Cinematic Universe's format of interconnected solo films along with occasional team-up films, the mixed reception and commercial failure of the theatrical cut of Justice League led to Warner Bros. and DC Films re-evaluating their formula and focusing on developing films around individual characters.
+The DCEU centers mostly on superhero characters, including the members of what would become the Justice League, but also features antiheroes such as Floyd Lawton / Deadshot, Harleen Quinzel / Harley Quinn, Christopher Smith / Peacemaker, and Teth-Adam / Black Adam.

 Kal-El / Clark Kent / Superman

-Clark Kent (portrayed by Henry Cavill), born Kal-El, is a Kryptonian refugee sent to Earth by his parents Jor-El and Lara Lor-Van prior to the planet's destruction and is raised by Jonathan and Martha Kent in Smallville, Kansas.
-As the sun's radiation enhances his cells, Clark develops superhuman abilities, but struggles with his identity when Jonathan reveals his otherworldly origins.
+Clark Kent (portrayed by Henry Cavill, Channing Tatum, David Corenswet and more), born Kal-El, is a Kryptonian refugee sent to Earth by his parents Jor-El and Lara Lor-Van prior to the planet's destruction and is raised by Jonathan and Martha Kent in Smallville, Kansas.
+As the Sun's radiation enhances his cells, Clark develops superhuman abilities, but struggles with his identity when Jonathan reveals his otherworldly origins.
 After Jonathan's death, Clark travels the world trying to find himself and eventually discovers his true identity after finding a Kryptonian scout ship.
 He eventually embraces his powers after learning from his biological father's hologram, gaining the military codename Superman as he uses his powers to protect the Earth's citizens.
 Superman eventually comes to odds with Batman before finding commonality and inspires Batman and other vigilantes and metahumans to band together and protect the world from greater threats.

 Cavill is the first non-American actor to portray Superman in film.
 In addition, Zack Snyder has aimed to give Superman a more realistic arc in his DCEU films as opposed to in the past and not be a "one-dimensional Boy Scout".